dave-redfern/laravel-doctrine-behaviours/README.md

         ]
     ],

+ * _Note:_ you only need to add the subscribers you actively want to use.

 Then to ensure Carbon is used in your entities, and the following to the types:

     'custom_types' => [